 While most testers enjoyed the colorful ensemble, some commented that the Shelastic 2.0 chamois didn't offer enough padding.
 Admittedly, the SheBeest design falls somewhere between a well-endowed triathlon short and traditional cycling short.
-Testers who had been triathletes didn't mind the chamois at all (in fact, one tester has completed the 128-mile Death Ride in them); while others preferred thicker chamois, such as those offered in the SUGOI RS Pro Bib or Castelli Free Aero.
+Testers who had been triathletes didn't mind the chamois at all (in fact, one tester has completed the 128-mile Death Ride in them); while others preferred thicker chamois.

 It is essential to keep in mind that you want to look for a well-padded chamois, and bigger isn't always better.
 Instead, you need to keep the length and width of it in mind.
-In this respect, the Shelastic 2.0 is more protective than less expensive shorts, especially the Canari Pro Gel, REI Co-Op Cycles 9", and the Terry Hi-Rise Holster who failed to meet the two-hour/40 mile threshold.
+In this respect, the Shelastic 2.0 is more protective than several other models included in this review who failed to meet the two-hour/40 mile threshold.
 We advise you to try them out.
 At the very least, they might be your most fashionable option for spin classes.

 The polyester/spandex blend creates a breathable bib that performs reasonably well in cool and hot conditions: on mountain climbs at dawn, through a thunderstorm and on 100+ degree days, our testers feel the short does a great job of wicking sweat away, keeping your skin high and dry.
 The high-quality threads are smooth against the skin and, because the short is base-black, doesn't show the world how hard you are working in the saddle (i.e., it doesn't show sweat.)

 Caught in a rainstorm?
 The Petunia Bib was among our top performers in the breathability category.
-In soak-tests, the Petunia bib ranked with the top third of the shorts in this review, including the SUGOI RS Pro-Bib, the Castelli Velocissima Bib, and the Pearl Izumi Elite Pursuit.
+In soak-tests, the Petunia bib ranked with the top third of the shorts in this review, with both the chamois and the main body of the bib drying in a reasonable amount of time.

 With reinforced seams and contoured panels, the Petunia is sure to fit like a glove and last a good long while.
 What worried testers most is the raw edges of the leg grippers; while nothing frayed during our testing period, this would be the short's most vulnerable area.